AnswerDotAI/web2md-ext/README.md

 <H1>Web2Md Chrome Extension <img src="icon.png" width="24" /></H1>

-Get markdown version of any webpage with a single keyboard shortcut.[^1]
+Get a markdown version of any webpage with a keyboard shortcut.[^1]

 ## Installation